cornell-zhang/catalyst2018/projects/Rapid Targeting System/README.md

 2. Spin the robot based on the number drawn on the Digitrec website.
 The degree to spin is scaled to 360 degrees.
 For example: 0 would be 0 degrees, 1 would be 36 degrees approximately and 9 would be 324 degrees approximately.
 3. Have the robot navigate the maze in shortest possible time.
 4. Make sure the robot's intelligence is robust enough that it can handle different maze configurations.
+5. When the robot reaches the target, it should spin 360 degrees and stop moving.

 ### Design tips
 ---